 Singer/songwriter from Victoria, BC

 Which box should you put my music in?
-There are so many: singer/songwriter, Americana, AAA, folk-rock, folk-pop, R+B, blues, country rock, synth-pop, emo, etc. I’ve written songs in just about every genre except rap or hip hop, but I’d venture to call what I’m doing these days “legacy folk” because I’ve been around for a long time in musician years…
+There are so many: singer/songwriter, Americana, AAA, folk-rock, folk-pop, R+B, blues, country rock, jazz, synth-pop, emo, etc. I’ve written songs in just about every genre except rap or hip hop, but I’d venture to call what I’m doing these days “legacy folk” because I’ve been around for a long time in musician years…

 Climb aboard the Wayback Machine, follow the links on my timeline to experience the journey, and check out my Soundcloud page and click here for work in progress and some Wayback demo stuff.
 Visit the News tab to get in the loop, bookmark my Facebook for more updates (throw me a like and a follow if you’re in the mood…), and drop me a line if you like what you hear.